 The Kashima 34-m radio telescope is a main telescope of our project, and already a lot of sessions such as "Experiment for the development of a 1.6 m antenna system", "Ultra-rapid UT1 experiment with e-VLBI", and "VLBI experiment for Time Transfer" have been scheduled.
-Also we are planning repainting to keep up the telescope's good condition in February and March, and from August through the middle of October.
+We are planning annual maintenance in February and March.
+Also we are planning repainting in June and July to keep up the telescope's good condition.